Hyperxion/BackendAssignment-Fitness/README.md

 ---

-## Bonus task 2 - validation
+## Bonus task 2 - validation - DONE

-Create validation service to check request body, query and params to make sure user sends valid request.
+DONE - Create validation service to check request body, query and params to make sure user sends valid request.
 For example, in registration, user must send valid email, otherwise return status code 400.
-Also you can use validation on query in bonus task 1.
+DONE - Also you can use validation on query in bonus task 1.

 ---